Monthly Tech-Tip from Tony Hansen SignUp

 -Commercial bottled glazes are much more expensive than mixing your own.
 A potter stocking up at his supplier can spend thousands of dollars (as opposed to the hundreds he would spend for buying the materials to mix his own).

 -Since the body and glaze manufacturers are separate companies, compatibility and fit between the products is often by accident (thus crazing, shivering, going milky are common).
 Typically glaze companies err on the side of a thermal expansion as low as possible while avoiding crazing this increases the likelihood of shivering and glaze compression failure.
+Still, they would generally agree that craze testing is something that must be done on specific body/glaze combinations.

 -The recipes are unknown.
 They claim they are food-safe; but very bright colors, high melt fluidity, heavy crystallization - these are all associated with leaching.